dh-tsg-team/TotmeMod-Updates/README.md

    Wendigo - No amount limitation
    Bomb mice - No longer possibly to highlight by plugins

+### 2024 December

+##### Mod v1.1.2 - Medium
+**12/31/2024**

+1. New Items
+     Poisoned knife - "Doctor, what do u did?"
+         Available in armory table
+         Make with 2*steel and 1*iron
+         (You need to poison it yourself)

+     Steel - harder than iron
+         Available in supplies

+     Alcohol - "Bro you really need in storm" Available at cooker(in ship)
+         Increase your health recovering speed(30% Faster, reset at death) Warm yourself(of course)

+2. New construction
+     The armory table (at captain's room)
+         To shape your weapon (+5 DMG)

 ### 2024 October

 ##### Mod v1.1.1 - Medium